-On the way into school, we have been listening every morning to a portion of John Maxwell’s Running with the Giant audio CD.
+On the way into school, we have been listening every morning to a portion of John Maxwell’s Running with the Giants audio CD.

 In the audio CD, he is reading the book he wrote where he gives inspiration and encouragement from the lives of ten different Old Testament personalities.
 There are 10 chapters, and in each chapter, you imagine yourself running a different lap in a race while people in the stands watch.
 For each lap, a different great person from the Bible comes down to join you in running one lap, and they share words of encouragement as they run with you.

 It has been wonderful to listen to these chapters.
 As I listen, I have been very encouraged as I go in to face my day with a bunch of little children, and I reflect on how God will help me and be with me.
 I did not agree with his take necessarily on his chapter on David.
 I would have to study it a little more to see if he was correct on all the details in that chapter or if he was just making an application that he wanted to make.

 In some of my thoughtful Thursdays, I thought I would share some of the encouragement that he gave from the different characters in the Bible.

 The first character that I took notes on was Moses.
 I have ordered the book (used) off of Amazon.
 You can find it here if you are interested in buying it as well (affiliate link).

 Live in the Faith Zone, Not the Safe Zone